tsclausing/puzzles/README.md

 solutions.

 **Thoughts:**
-* Puzzles are fun.
-Solve each one yourself before reading the solution.
+* Puzzles are the most fun when solved yourself before reading a solution.
-* Puzzles are great interview questions: discuss solutions, optimizations, corner cases, etc.
+* Puzzles make great interview questions: discuss solutions, optimizations, corner cases, etc.
-* Solutions can be improved.
-Feel free to fork and send a pull request :)
+* Solutions can be always be improved.
+Please fork and send a pull request :)
-* Please send me new puzzle descriptions!
+* Please send new puzzle descriptions!

 A summary of each included puzzle follows ...